NextCenturyCorporation/MCS/ingest_results/README.md

 ## Steps

-1. Run the create_fake_ground_truth.py.
-This will produce ground_truth.txt that represents what the 'right' answers are.
+1. Run create_fake_ground_truth.py.
+This will produce
+   ground_truth.txt that represents what the 'right' answers are.
    This is the same format at the answer.txt file, with integer values rather than real values.